 The tape loop has been the first form of reproducing a sound with a delay.
 Two tape recorders where used before dedicated machine were born, one to record and the other for the playback.
 Delay time increased, the furthest the second recorder was placed from the repro machine.

-One of the most popular tape echo units, has been the Roland RE-201 Space Echo, still searched by Dub producers has pretty high values, today.
-Its tape was left unrolled in a transparent compartment inside the box.
-Rising the top and watch the tape moving in an apparently chaotic way, listening to the smooth noise of it, while smelling the characteristic chemicals odour, remains a very unique experience.
+One of the most popular tape echo units has been the Roland RE-201 Space Echo, still highly sought after by dub producers today at pretty high prices.
+Its tape was left unrolled in a transparent compartment inside the unit.
+Raising the top and watching the tape move in an apparently chaotic way, listening to the smooth mechanical noise while smelling the characteristic chemical odour, remains a very unique experience.

-Many virtual tape delay plugins of today, are based on the RE-201 Space Echo, the most popular of the RE series
+Many virtual tape delay plugins today are based on the RE-201 Space Echo, the most popular in the RE series.

 Digital Delay Lines

-At the beginning, these machines, were only at the range of professional studios or rich producers.
-Until Electronic & Music Maker Magazine published a series of articles with schematic and instructions for a DIY delay, making affordable and available to a wider public this new technology.
+At the beginning, these machines were only within reach of professional studios or wealthy producers.
+Then Electronics & Music Maker Magazine published a series of articles with schematics and instructions for a DIY delay, making this new technology affordable and accessible to a wider public.

-Being a lover of Dub and vintage equipment, I’ve been lucky to own a few of the classic delay devices, bought when prices were extremely affordable, as nobody on those times needed a bulky and noisy delay only, machine.
+Being a lover of dub and vintage equipment, I’ve been lucky to own a few of the classic delay devices, bought when prices were extremely low because nobody at that time needed a bulky, noisy delay-only machine.

 Vintage delay lines have an other interesting aspect.